AI for Materials R&D: Cut Discovery Time, Boost Innovation

 Computational materials development (or materials design, materials informatics) uses a data-driven approach to select materials based on their properties.
 Instead of running hundreds of experiments in the lab, we can now run them on the computer.
 This is much more efficient than traditional materials development, which often relies partly on trial and error.
 Despite the great opportunities of computational materials science, these calculations are only as good as the models used to run them.
 Therefore, computational materials development cannot replace experiments and expert knowledge, but it supplements them.
 Ideally, every materials research project should start with computational materials research to narrow down the choice of materials, and then focus on further investigating the remaining materials through experimental methods.
 Correct interpretation of computational data and its applications is crucial, on par with understanding the science behind the calculations.
 This is where ExoMatter helps.

-We are ExoMatter.
 Our product is based on years of research at the German Aerospace Center (DLR) and was launched as spin-off in 2022.
-Our founding team shares a passion for driving value from data.
-Materials scientists and business experts collaborate to give you an exceptional experience.
+ExoMatter combines scientific expertise with the latest technologies to accelerate materials R&D.

 How does ExoMatter define “materials”?
 Do you also develop composite materials?